 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Alicante Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
-To obtain specific instructions on this process visit our Course Equivalencies page.
+To obtain specific instructions on this process visit our Course Equivalencies webpage.

 Housing and Meals

 Your housing will be arranged by CIEE.
-You will live in a homestay or a residence hall.
+You will live in a homestay, or an off campus residence hall.
 All meals will be provided.

 Financial Aid & Scholarships